How Brazil’s Globo measures audience engagement across its portfolio

 Established in 1965, Globo has risen to become one of the most influential media and technology organizations in Brazil.
 It operates across various sectors, such as television, newspapers, digital platforms, and content production.
 Notably, it manages popular entities like Rede Globo, Globo.com, G1, Ge, Gshow, Receitas, the game Fantasy Game Cartola, as well as Podcasts/Videocasts and the streaming service GloboPlay.
 Globo’s cultural and social impact on Brazil is prominent, shaping trends and offering extensive coverage of sports, news, and entertainment.

-Its digital offerings like G1, Ge, Gshow, Receitas and Globo.com are freely accessible to the public, with serving as the main monetization strategy.
-While isn't mandatory, users who choose to log in can access additional features and, in turn, generate extra advertising revenue.
+Its digital offerings like G1, Ge, Gshow, Receitas and Globo.com are freely accessible to the public, with advertising serving as the main monetization strategy.
+While registration isn’t mandatory, users who choose to log in can access additional features and, in turn, generate extra advertising revenue.

 Crafting a vision for the digital portfolio